 Use the information you have gathered and your knowledge of the physics of rotational motion to produce a report that describes and explains the physics of each sporting action.

-You will be given <insert details of the time that will be allowed for research> to carry out your research and produce your research materials (notes, photocopies, printouts, etc).
-You will then be given <insert number> periods of in-class supervised time to write your report.

-All research materials should be brought to the report writing lesson and left with your teacher at the end of each session.

-All sources of information, images, diagrams, and data must be acknowledged and referenced in a format that enables them to be easily traced.

-For the cricket ball spin part, I wonder if there may need to be more guidance in terms of suggesting "what factors affect the amount of spin", the physics of how different spin bowlers use spin for different effects (I know little of cricket, but it would be interesting to read about)

 Report

 The format of the report will be a written report.
-It must be written in your own words and could include the following information.
+It must be written in your own words and needs to include the following information.

-For the cricket or tennis ball:
+For a cricket or tennis ball:

 What factors affect the amount of spin.